 The Tribunal will continue to monitor trends in payment above the band requests over the coming year and will report upon any significant developments.
 It will also continue to refine the Tribunal’s methodology and processes including in relation to the timing of its advice but also, importantly, the range and kind of information provided to employers as part of the advice – with the aim of ensuring that there is a clear understanding of the data and reasoning relied upon in the process of formulating its advice.

 Other work undertaken by the Tribunal during the course of the year included annual adjustments to the value of salaries and work related allowances for Members of Parliament and to the remuneration bands for Victorian Public Service and public entity executives.
 As with its previous work, the Tribunal sought to strike the right balance between fair and reasonable recompense for the performance of public duties and the prevailing and projected economic conditions and trends and the financial position and economic strategy of the State including current wages policy.

 During the year one of the Tribunal’s three inaugural members – Barbara Belcher AM – resigned.
 Barbara made an extremely valued contribution to the work of the Tribunal and I wish her well in her future endeavours.

-Finally, I would like to acknowledge the exemplary work of the Tribunal’s Secretariat in supporting the Tribunal in every aspect of its work.
+Finally, I would like to acknowledge the exemplary work of the Tribunal’s Secretariat in every aspect of its work.

-On behalf of Tribunal members, it is my pleasure to submit this report to you.
+On behalf of the Tribunal’s members, it is my pleasure to submit this report to you.

 Victorian Independent Remuneration Tribunal